bioinfoDZ/scDAPP/README.md

 If you put the script above in a file called submit_scDAPP.sh, you can run it via: `sbatch submit_scDAPP.sh`

-Alternatively, if your computer has high memory and can keep running for hours, you can execute from Unix command line (bash, zsh) like so:
+Alternatively, if your computer has high memory and can keep running for hours, you can execute from the Unix command line (bash, zsh) like so:

 ```
 nohup R CMD BATCH --no-save --no-restore pipeline_runner.R &